-For translational scientists, analytical technologies that can support informed decision making can bring substantial value during the lead candidate selection process.
-Biacore systems deliver the resolution, sensitivity, precision, throughput, ease-of use, and assay versatility required to develop a first candidate into a clinical lead with the critical quality binding attributes required for approved biologics.
-Beyond selecting a lead with optimal affinity, potency, specificity, and pharmacokinetics, Biacore technology can also deliver valuable insights into numerous developability aspects, such as manufacturability and safety.
+As early and late-stage antibody development processes become more integrated (38), analytical technologies that guide developers and support decision making become key tools in these workflows.
+BiacoreTM systems deliver the resolution, sensitivity, precision, throughput, ease-of use, and assay versatility required to develop a first candidate into a clinical lead with the critical quality binding attributes required for approved biologics.